What Is Computer Software Assurance (CSA) - The FDA's New Approach To CSV

 On the other hand, there’s CSA; it is less burdensome and much faster.
 Moreover, there is a reduction in deviations due to the tester’s errors.
 Furthermore, the tester can use critical thinking to ensure the quality of the software.
 Last but not least, it will help with the risk assessment of the features.

-Benefits of CSA over CSV
+Benefits Of CSA Over CSV

 Moving away from traditional CSV to CSA represents a cultural shift for validation that reduces documentation time and cost for life sciences organizations that implement software.
 The FDA has outlined the success companies can achieve with such an enabling technology at their March 2019 case conference.